fabianbaiertum/Optiver-hackaTUM/README.md

   - Opened **long positions** in both the **primary listing and the dual listing**
   - Adjusted exposure based on confidence score and current inventory
 - Integrated this with the execution layer so that **news-driven orders respected rate limits**.
+- Risk Management: If we predicted wrong, we would detect it after a short delay and close out the position.
 ---

 ## Statistical arbitrage between dual listings